-Part One: Safeguarding Information A Child Centred and Coordinated Approach to Safeguarding
+Part One: Safeguarding information

+A child-centred and coordinated approach to safeguarding

-All those who are part of our Academy, including our staff are an important part of the wider safeguarding system for our pupils.
+All those who are part of our school/college, including our staff are an important part of the wider safeguarding system for our pupils.

 It is everyone's responsibility to safeguard and promote the welfare of children; this includes everyone who comes into contact with children and their families.
 Everyone will consider, at all times, what is in the best interest for the child and ensure their practice is child centred.